-St. Columba (St. Colmcille) is considered the founder.
-He established a monastery around 546 AD and named the area Doire, meaning “oak grove.”
+Saint Columba (Saint Colmcille) is considered the founder.
+He established a monastery around 546 CE and named the area Doire, meaning “oak grove.”
 Doire was anglicized to Derry.
 He later was banished (or banished himself) to the Isle of Iona, Scotland.
 From there, he is credited with spreading Christianity throughout Scotland.
 His monks created illuminated manuscripts and carved Celtic crosses.

-In 1689 Catholic King James II laid siege to the city for one-hundred-five days.
+In 1689 Catholic King James II laid siege to the city for one hundred and five days.
 Thirteen orphaned apprentice boys famously shut the gate against the king’s advancing troops and rallied the mostly Protestant townspeople to withstand the assault.
-Though reduced to eating rats, two-thirds of the original twenty-thousand survived until reinforcements arrived and the king withdrew.
+Though reduced to eating rats, two-thirds of the original twenty thousand survived until reinforcements arrived and the king withdrew.

 Guild Hall has a well-explained history of Derry/Londonderry’s plantation days, a failed attempt by England to take control of Ireland.
-Toured the Tower Museum, which tells the story of Derry/Londonderry from the founding of St. Columba’s monastery to the Troubles.
-Included were sample uniforms and weapons of the illegal paramilitaries, the police and the military.
+I toured the Tower Museum, which tells the story of Derry/Londonderry from the founding of Saint Columba’s monastery to the Troubles.
+Included were sample uniforms and weapons of the illegal paramilitaries, the police, and the military.